gg2/check_signatures/README.md

   False == output only a statement of the result

 Currently only tested on **Windows 10**.
-I opted to stick with CertUtil for the Powershell script, instead of using the Get-FileHash commandlet, because the output from Get-FileHash is even more involved than that from CertUtil.
-(Apparently it's difficult to just return a hash directly without commentary and notation.)
+I opted for the Get-FileHash commandlet for the Powershell script, instead of using CertUtil, since it turned out to be easy to fetch the hash from it.

 * **TODO**: Need to make sure all three run smoothly with or without quotes around path/filenames, and if path/filenames contain spaces.